danrusei/algorithms_with_Go/README.md

 # Data Structures and Algorithms

-**Go data structures and algorithms**
+**GO Data Structures and Algorithms**
-The intent of this repository is to solve in **Go** the problems identified in the **[Geeksforgeeks Algos to revision](https://www.geeksforgeeks.org/top-10-algorithms-in-interview-questions/amp/)** article as a must known algorithms for coding interview.
-The description of the below `unsolved yet` problems can be found in the article.
+The intent of this repository is to solve with **Go Language** the problems identified by the **[Geeksforgeeks Algos to revision](https://www.geeksforgeeks.org/top-10-algorithms-in-interview-questions/amp/)** article as a must known algorithms for coding interview.
+GO is a great language choice for technical interviews.

+WIP, the description of the below `unsolved yet` problems can be found in the orginal article.

 > ***Contributions are welcomed, following below guidelines***
 > * keep the consistency and document the code